Homogeneous coherent configurations from spherical buildings and other edge-coloured graphs: Introduction

 For spherical buildings, the existence of a strongly transitive actions is equivalent to the {\em Moufang} condition, see~\cite{weiss}.
 So another good name for a strongly transitive graph would be a Moufang graph.

 Our next theorem relates this concept to the previous one, and is not restricted to buildings :

 \begin{thm}[\cref{thm-strong-trans-implies-arch} and \cref{rmk-two-archs-on-buildings} below] Suppose~$\Gamma $ is strongly transitive.
 Then there exists a unique architecture on~$\Gamma $.
-In particular, when~$\Gamma $ is also a bulding, this architecture agrees with the one previously defined. \end{thm}
+In particular, when~$\Gamma $ is also a building with Coxeter group~$W$, this architecture agrees with the one coming from the distance function with values in~$W$. \end{thm}

+We also prove that, when a group acts strongly transitively on a graph, it has a certain ``Steinberg'' representation, which is irreducible (Theorem~\ref{thm-steinberg}).
+Using this, one can prove that certain actions are {\em not} strongly transitive, and we give an example involving the usual geometry for the Mathieu group~$M_{24}$ (see Example~\ref{ex-M24}).